kenji-vn/swift-cloud/Readme.md

 * For complex queries or queries need regex, you can use the **Question** feature
     * Question is a built-in query in server side, API consumers just need to provide the question, and maybe params of the question.
     * This feature is to demo the idea that complex queries and maybe-not-safe regex should be checked and put on the server.
-    * This API has 2 built in Question
+    * This API has 2 built in Questions
         - `/song?question=title(You)`
             + Query all songs that have name start with the word "You"
         - `/song?trending&limit=5`